-_____________________________________ Dr. Joseph DiRenzo III (pictured) and Christopher Doane are retired Coast Guard officers and visiting Senior Fellows at the Joint Forces Staff College and have written extensively on port and maritime security issues.
-Both are also mentors at Northcentral University in Prescott, Arizona.
-The views expressed here are those of the authors and are not to be construed as official policy and/or as reflecting the views of the Commandant or of the U.S. Coast Guard.
+Christopher Doane and Dr. Joseph DiRenzo III are retired Coast Guard officers and visiting fellows at the Joint Forces Staff College.
+Both of them have written extensively on maritime security issues.
+Any opinions expressed in the preceding article represent their own views and are not necessarily the official views of the U.S. Coast Guard.